 Suzuki-rōshi: -and not completely.
 "Anyway, I will do it."
 That is not so serious.
-That is, I don't think, serious if-not serious now.
-In your practice, yeah, we shouldn't do things just anyway, you know.
+That is, I don't think, serious-not serious now.
+In your practice, yeah, we shouldn't do things just anyway.
 "Okay, I will do it anyway."
-Sometime it is good, you know.
-Without giving responsibility of doing to some-somebody, taking resp- [partial word] the responsibility of doing to-for yourself.
-"I will do it anyway," you know.
+Sometime it is good.
+Without giving responsibility of doing to somebody, taking the responsibility of doing for yourself.
+"I will do it anyway."
 You don't have to say this way or that way.
-If it is bad, "that is my, you know, fault"; if it is good, you know, "because you helped me, I did it."
+If it is bad, "that is my fault"; if it is good, "because you helped me, I did it."
 "But anyway I did it."
-This kind of "anyway" is very good [?].
+This kind of "anyway" is very good.
 "But I don't know what we should do.
-Anyway I will do it"-that is not so good [?].
-But when you-you are in some situation where you should do something, you know, then you will do it anyway.
+Anyway I will do it"-that is not so good.
+But when you are in some situation where you should do something, then you will do it anyway.
 "Whether it is good or bad, someone must do it.
 So anyway I will do it."
 That is also "anyway."
-"I don't know what will happen to-to us, but anyway I will go and find out."
+"I don't know what will happen to us, but anyway I will go and find out."
 That is also "anyway."
 There must be many "anyways."
 [Laughs, laughter.]

-As you are mostly young, so I think you-your practice should not be old man's practice.
-You should be confront with problem-problems you have, you know, for you.
+As you are mostly young, so I think your practice should not be old man's practice.
+You should confront problems you have, for you.

 Do you have some questions, some more question?
 One more please.
 Hai.